georgebsr/100-days-of-code-with-codecademy/First attempt/README.md

 # Day 44, Day 45 & Day 46
 No coding these days as I was in the village without access to a PC.
 I took a break for the Clean Monday long weekend, which marks the start of Lent in Greece.

+# Day 47
+## New York Restaurants
+Completed SQL project analyzing New York restaurants on Codecademy!
+Queried neighborhoods, cuisines, top-rated spots, and even helped Trey find a restaurant with "meatball" in its name.
+Also ranked the top 10 places and revamped the rating system using CASE.